 This may be the scariest effect of them all.
 No water drank during the day means no water to be urinated.
 Keep this up and you will be bound to develop kidney stones.
 And the next time you urinate if you have only taken coffee or soda for the day, it will be excruciatingly painful.

 In addition to the things mentioned above, dehydration can also be caused by drinking too much alcohol.
 Simple fluid intake can make up for the water lost through alcohol.
-A hangover IV is also available if you don’t prefer to jug gallons of water to cure your hangover.
+A IV therapy Miami is also available if you don’t prefer to jug gallons of water to cure your hangover.